FeiYGH/FeiPortfolioMarkdown/README.md

 * Worked with both Full Stack Engineers and Data Analysts to document and charts trends of diversity in government leaderhsip in the United States over the past 50 years.
    *  Wrote scripts for pulling in data from APIs, did backend and frontend development of websites for Govt Diversity Project*.
 * Developed an app called FavRecipEz that allows users to view, search recipes, and sign in to create their own collection.
-* Further trained in Spring Boot Java Backend, Spring Security, Angular, PG Admin, AWS, Data Analysis with Python, Python
+* Further trained in Spring Boot Java Backend, Spring Security, Angular, PG Admin, AWS, Data Analysis with Python, Python.

 ### Coding Instructor
 _WhizKidz Computer Center, Cupertino, CA_